 Antihistamines may make you feel sleepy.
 This can affect your ability to drive or operate machines.
 It may be hard for you to think clearly.
 Alcohol can increase the drowsiness caused by antihistamines.
-Antihistamines may also cause your mouth and eyes to feel dry.
+They may also cause your mouth and eyes to feel dry.

 Who shouldn’t take OTC antiemetic medicines?

 Some people are allergic to aspirin or other salicylate medicines.
-They should not take bismuth subsalicylate.
+They shouldn’t take bismuth subsalicylate.
 Don’t give bismuth subsalicylate to children 12 years of age or younger.
 Don’t give it to children or teenagers who may have the flu or chickenpox.
 This increases their risk for Reye syndrome.
 This is a serious illness that can lead to death.